 An Executive Assistant is responsible for providing administrative support to executive level staff in an organization.
 As a higher level position than an Administrative Assistant, the Executive Assistant will typically bring more experience and skills to the position.
+A qualified candidate will be able to work well under tight deadlines and be a responsive, independent worker who can balance the immediate needs of their executive while performing daily responsibilities.

 Your Executive Assistant job description will typically be your first point of contact with your candidate audience.
 How you communicate the information in your job description will shape how potential candidates perceive the job duties, the value of the role to the company, the company culture, the organization of the hiring process, and the like.